willydlw/learn/logging/c/debuglog/readme.txt

 2. Parsing the configuration file is fairly simple.
    Might want to feature that allows the configuration file to be XML or JSON.

+   Allow user to have comments in configuration file.

+3. Add comments for each function definition.